Net Working Capital: What It Is & How To Calculate It

-The net working capital (NWC) ratio measures the percentage of a company’s current assets to its short-term liabilities.
-Similar to net working capital, the NWC ratio can be used to determine whether or not you have enough current assets to cover your current liabilities.
+The NWC ratio measures the percentage of a company’s current assets to its short-term liabilities.
+Similar to net working capital, the NWC ratio can be used to determine whether you have enough current assets to cover your current liabilities.

 The net working capital ratio can be calculated as follows:

 The optimal net working capital ratio is between 1.2 and 2.0.
 Anything higher could indicate that a company isn’t making good use of its current assets.
 Liquidity measures, such as the quick ratio and the current ratio can help a company with its short-term asset management and are looked at by lenders as part of their underwriting process.

 Businesses looking to improve their net working capital should use these three tips.

 Long-term assets such as equipment and machinery are not considered current assets.
 If your company has unused long-term assets like old equipment, consider selling them for cash if those assets are still in good condition.
 Cash is a current asset and counts toward your net working capital.

 Take a few moments and review your inventory.
 Look at where you can unload some of your surplus inventory so you don’t become overstocked.
 While inventory is a current asset, it’s not as liquid as cash and you can often sell your inventory at a premium.
 For example, if you are sitting on $10,000 worth of excess inventory but you can sell it for $15,000 in cash, your current assets will increase by $5,000.